Permaweb-Journal/journal/content/article/permaweb-index.md

 ---
-title: "PI Day 2025: The Permaweb Index Goes Live – Everything You Need to Know"
+title: "Permaweb Index - Everything you need to know"
-description: The Permaweb Index (PI) launches on Pi Day 2025, introducing a fair launch model for funding permaweb projects.
+description: The Permaweb Index (PI) went live on PI Day 2025, introducing a fair launch model for funding permaweb projects.
 Learn how PI works and how to get involved.
 permalink:
 tags:
 ---